Skip to main content

 • The service (closed captions for public TV use a 32 CPL limit).

-For Japanese, Mandarin and Korean, a character means the same, though they contain a lot more content than e.g. a character from an alphabet.
+For Japanese, Mandarin, and Korean, a character means the same thing, though each character carries a lot more content than a single character from a standard alphabet.

 Does that include spaces?

-No, spaces are not counted as part of your CPS.
+No, spaces are not counted as part of your CPS or CPL.

-Where can I see my CPS and CPL on the Subtitle editor?
+Where can I see my CPS and CPL in the Subtitle editor?

-You can find them for each caption on the Text Editor section of the Subtitle editor.
+You can find them for each caption in the Text Editor section of the Subtitle editor.
+The number on the left of the timestamps represents the characters per second (c/s), and the number on the right represents the characters per line.

-If the CPS box is red, it means that your caption might not be readable for the viewer.
-You can try to shorten your caption or create a new one to split the text between two captions.
+If the CPS number turns red and shows a triangle icon, it means the subtitle might be difficult for the viewer to read in time.
+You can try to shorten your caption or split the text across two captions:

-What does it mean if my CPS/CPL box is grey?
+What does it mean if my CPS/CPL are grey?

 Did this answer your question?